-While businesses nationwide continue to struggle through the ongoing pandemic, corporate directors and officers must be increasingly aware of their company’s financial viability and their own legal duties and obligations.
+With rising interest rates and inflation, the loss of government subsidies, and the ongoing labor shortage, corporate directors and officers must be increasingly aware of their company’s financial viability and their own legal duties and obligations.
 Generally, corporate directors and officers owe a fiduciary duty to the company and its stockholders.
-However, when a company experiences financial distress and is insolvent, that fiduciary duty shifts to the company’s creditors.
+However, when a company experiences financial distress and is insolvent, that fiduciary duty may extend to the company’s creditors.
 If creditors cannot be repaid in full by the company, those creditors may be incentivized to investigate potential causes of action against and recoveries from officers and directors.

 The primary fiduciary duties of directors and officers are:

 - Duty of Care: Directors and officers are expected to refrain from engaging in grossly negligent or reckless conduct, intentional misconduct, or knowing violation of the law; and

 - Duty of Loyalty: Directors and officers are expected to act fairly when dealing with the company and to refrain from directly competing with the company.

 Directors and officers, however, are presumed to have made informed business decisions, in good faith, and with the belief that actions taken are in the best interest of the company.
 This presumption is known as the “business judgment rule.”
 Generally, a creditor will have to provide evidence to the contrary in order to prevail in any action alleging that a director violated this Duty of Care.
 In the recent Toys R Us case, in a motion for summary judgment, the court found that directors did not get the benefit of the business judgment rule based on evidence that the directors in question “were not disinterested, failed to consider material information reasonably available to them, failed to consider reasonable alternatives, and abdicated the decision-making process” to the debtors’ CEO.